The back to work blues is real

 - Tips for coping: Don't dwell on work, think positive thoughts and know most people feel they are in the same sinking boat

 (CNN)Dreaming at your desk about last week's trip?
-Remembering your child's face when she tasted that pumpkin pie?
+Remembering your child's face when she tasted that special dessert?
 Not remembering you have a meeting in 10 minutes?
 You are not alone.

 Doctors don't officially have a name for this.
 There's nothing specific in the official manual of mental disorders.
 But the Twitterverse calls the #backtoworkblues or a "post vacation hangover."